+- bioretention system

 - rainwater harvesting

 - drainage area

-- property line
+- [] property line

 - 2015 Aerial: NJOIT, OGIS

+- disconnected impervious cover

-A cistern can be installed on the south corner of the building near a connected downspout to capture rainwater.
-The water can then be used for watering gardens, washing vehicles, or for other non-potable uses.
+A rain garden can be installed to capture runoff from the driveway.
+A cistern can be installed to capture runoff from the rooftop.
+The water can then be used for washing vehicles, watering existing landscaping, or for other non-potable uses.
 A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.